 Proceeds Of Crime Lawyer's Association

-After a general common law background Tim has been a specialist criminal practitioner over the past 20 years.
-He currently deals with the full range of criminal offences, with a defence practice in all local Crown Courts, but more often as a Prosecutor, now at Grade 4 level for the Crown Prosecution Service.
+After a general common law background Tim has been a specialist criminal practitioner for over 22 years.
+He currently deals with the full range of criminal offences, most often as a Prosecutor, for the Crown Prosecution Service.
+He is a Grade 4 Prosecutor and on the specialist list for Rape and Serious Sexual Offences and for POCA matters and these currently form a significant part of his workload.

-Tim has been on the Attorney General’s B panel for over fourteen years, and has prosecuted regularly for HM Revenue and Customs (UKBA) dealing with serious drug and tobacco smuggling cases, Tax Credit and VAT Frauds.
-Also instructed by the Department of Work and Pensions on larger scale, or complex benefit frauds and NHS Counter Fraud cases.
+Tim was on the Attorney General’s B panel for over fifteen years, and prosecuted regularly for HM Revenue and Customs (UKBA) dealing with serious drug and tobacco smuggling cases, Tax Credit and VAT Frauds.
+He continues to be instructed by the CPS complex casework unit who now have responsibility for such matters.
+He was also regularly instructed by the Department of Work and Pensions on larger scale, or complex benefit frauds and NHS Counter Fraud cases and continues to work on such cases for the Welfare Health and Rural division of CPS.

 Tim has long experience of other regulatory type work, appearing for private clients and Local Authorities in particular specialising on Trading Standards, Benefit Fraud, VOSA and Operators Licences enquiries and Appeals, and Road Traffic cases.

-Trading Standards work has once again become a key focus of his practice in recent years and he has been involved in numerous cases involving counterfeit goods, rogue trading, animal health and pioneering cases involving breaches of the Consumer Protection from Unfair Trading Regulations 2008.
+Trading Standards work has been a key focus of his practice in recent years and he has been involved in numerous cases involving counterfeit goods, rogue trading, animal health and pioneering cases involving breaches of the Consumer Protection from Unfair Trading Regulations 2008.

 Tim's specialist practice in Proceeds of Crime Act and confiscation matters has also expanded significantly over recent years.
-He is instructed regularly by Hampshire Police on cash detention and forfeiture matters, by CPS and RARTS on restraint orders and post-conviction confiscation and increasingly by Local Authorities who are utilising POCA powers much more in their regulatory enforcement matters.
+He is instructed by Hampshire Police on cash detention and forfeiture matters, by CPS and RARTS on restraint orders and post-conviction confiscation and increasingly by Local Authorities who are utilising POCA powers much more in their regulatory enforcement matters.
+His expertise is often called on when the CPS are prosecuting money laundering and “rogue trader” type fraud cases.

 Tim has given training seminars and talks on interview techniques, evidence and POCA for Hampshire Police, as to lawyer’s roles for Victim & Witness Care, and on effective Prosecutions, POCA and Courtcraft for Local Authority investigators and lawyers.
 He has spoken to National Conferences of TSI, LACORS and with the NPIA, Asset Recovery Working Group and the Metropolitan Police on POCA issues.